John Blaxland (explorer): Early life

 Blaxland was born in Kent, the eldest son of gentleman farmer John Blaxland and Mary, née Parker, of Fordwich, Kent, England.
 He was the older brother of early Australian explorer Gregory Blaxland.
 His father died when he was eleven and the family moved to Canterbury where he and his brother were educated at The King's School.
 In 1787 he joined the army and rose to become a captain.
 He resigned his commission in 1792 and returned to manage the family estates at Newington, Kent.
 He was married twice: to Sarah Davies from 1794 until her death in childbirth in 1795, and to Harriet, daughter of Jean Louis de Marquett (a merchant of Calcutta and a former guard of Louis XVI), from 1797 until his death in 1845.
 He and Harriet had four sons and six daughters.

 Australia

 In 1805 John and his younger brother Gregory were persuaded by Joseph Banks to emigrate to Australia.
-Blaxland made a good bargain with the English government which agreed that if he brought £6000 to the colony he would be granted 8000 acres of land, the labour of 80 convicts who would be fed for 18 months by the government, and a free passage for himself, his wife, children and servants.

 Gregory was the first to sail to New South Wales while John remained to sell the family estate in Kent.
 John reached Sydney on 4 April 1807, having, in conjunction with Hulletts brothers, of London, built The Three Brothers, a ship of 252 tons, carrying eight guns and a crew of 21 to bring himself, his wife, and four daughters, a governess, two female servants, a bailiff, a carpenter, a man for agricultural purposes and a boy to this land, Oliver Russell being the master.

-He arrived with instructions to Governor Bligh to give him various concessions in place of the free passage.
-Bligh was no more helpful than he thought necessary, but Blaxland obtained cattle from the government herd, and started a dairy in Sydney, and also sold meat and vegetables.

-Blaxland did a very useful piece of work in reducing the prices of these necessities, but Bligh insisted that he should go in for agriculture as well as grazing.
-He antagonized Blaxland, who joined in the deposition of Bligh in January 1808, but Blaxland could not get the concessions he wanted from Colonel Johnston.